burtonjosh/burtonjosh.github.io/blog/golf-putting-in-turing.md

 ```
 \show{logistic_fit}

 Here we've computed 8000 posterior samples across 4 chains.
-The MCSE mean is 0 to two decimal places for both parameters, and both $\hat{R}$ values are close to 1, indicating convergence and good mixing between chains.
+The MCSE of the mean is 0 to two decimal places for both parameters, and both $\hat{R}$ values are close to 1, indicating convergence and good mixing between chains.
 So let's have a look at the fit.

 #### Visualising the fit